 - Two letters of recommendation

-- An interview will be conducted prior to full acceptance into the program
+- Interview (to be conducted prior to full acceptance into the program)

 Program Learning Outcomes

 Completers of this non-degree program will be able to:

 - Describe the Ohio Standards for the Teaching Profession.

 - Describe the Ohio Standards for Professional Development.

 - Describe the Ohio School Operating Standards.

 - Describe the Ohio Value Added Progress Dimension(s).